Keep Fit

 Keep Fit is a 1937 British comedy film directed by Anthony Kimmins and starring George Formby, Kay Walsh and Guy Middleton.
-Formby was at his British top box-office peak when this comedy was made.
+It was written by Kimmins and Austin Melford.

 Synopsis

 George Formby again plays his working class underdog, gormless, gullible, indefatigable and triumphant hero.
 A weakling, Formby's character overcomes obstacles to beat a corrupt rival in the boxing ring.
 He plays a scrawny barber's assistant who, in response to the keep fit fad sweeping through Britain at the time, dreams of a better physique, and sings of it in the catchy "Biceps, Muscle and Brawn".
 He falls in love with a beautiful manicurist, and competes for her affections with a muscle bound thug.
 The manicurist is more attracted to the brute until the barber can prove that he is a crook, and defeat him in the boxing ring.